 Looking forward, attention remains on Federal Reserve Chairman Jerome Powell, who has reemphasized the Fed’s role in maintaining price stability to support consumer and business confidence.
 In the September Federal Open Market Committee (FOMC) meeting, the Fed signaled plans to continue raising rates until inflation returns to its target rate of about 2%.
 The market will closely watch key indicators such as the Consumer Price Index (CPI) and Personal Consumption Expenditure (PCE) in order to help forecast the magnitude of the rate increases and what that would mean for a potential recession.

-Please note: IPOs with deal values that are less than $25 million, best efforts offerings, oil and gas royalty trusts, business development companies, pricing on OTC Bulletin Board and OTC Pink Sheets are excluded from this narrative.
-Data from SEC filings and third-party databases as of 3/31/21.
+Note: IPOs with deal values of less than $25 million, best efforts offerings, oil and gas royalty trusts, business development companies, pricing on OTC Bulletin Board and OTC Pink Sheets are excluded from this narrative.
+Data from SEC filings and third-party databases as of 9/26/22.

 To create a clear path forward, you need the confidence that comes from working with a team of straight-talking advisors and actionable insights from a team of dedicated professionals.
 Find out how we can guide you through each step of the readiness assessment process and beyond.